When my family moved to Arizona in 1980, the Capstone Cathedral immediately caught my eye.

-When I pushed my way into the main arena, though … that was truly cool.
+When I pushed my way into the main arena, though, things got truly cool.
 First, I noticed a fairly new sound system that was all powered up.
-There was still seating for a congregation, and everything looked in working order.
+Everything looked like it was working, as if waiting for the congregation to show up.

-The light coming in from the green dome was everything I expected.
+The light shining through the green dome was everything I expected.
 I definitely got that “at long last” rush that comes from finally seeing something I’ve always wanted to see.
-I took my photos and bolted; even though it was open, I had a feeling someone would get bent out of shape by a camera-wielding buffoon wandering the halls unescorted.
+I took my photos and bolted; even though it was open, I knew someone would get bent out of shape by a camera-wielding buffoon wandering the halls unescorted.

 I don’t know what’s happening with Capstone Cathedral now.
-If I had my way, I’d love to see an enterprising soul turn it into an events and music venue.
+But if I had my way, I’d love to see an enterprising soul turn it into an events and music venue.
 The potential is definitely there.
-Unfortunately, I think the land is just too valuable … and I have a sneaking suspicion that it’s going to get bulldozed in the near future.
+Unfortunately, the land is just too valuable and I have a sneaking suspicion that it’s going to get bulldozed in the near future.

 (It still hasn’t happened yet as of Spring 2019)